Holding Public Processions (Parades)

 Providing the council with notification of your intention to hold a procession or parade allows the Licensing Team to consult with the appropriate people and consider any arrangements that may need to be put in place to ensure the safe passage of your procession.

-Your notification should be made in writing by completing theand be received by the Council at least 28 days before your procession will take place.
+Your notification can be submitted by completing theand emailing it to the Licensing Team and it must be received by the Council at least 28 days before your procession will take place.
+Alternatively you can post your form but it will take longer to reach the team.
 In order that we can issue an order in plenty of time prior to your procession it is recommended that at least 3 months' notice is given of your procession, longer if it is a large procession likely to require a road closure.
 Please consult the guidance notes before completing your form.
 All forms are copied to Police Scotland and Roads Services for comments.

 The law in relation to the approval of processions, parades and marches was amended in 2007 following a review undertaken by the Scottish Parliament, which culminated in a series of recommendations being made with the intention of professionalising and modernising the way in which decisions about processions, parades and marches are taken.
 The recommendations were aimed to strike a balance between the rights of those who want to march and the rights of communities.

-The Council has very limited powers to prevent a procession from taking place and very limited powers to impose conditions on parades.
+The council is required to facilitate processions and has very limited powers to prevent a procession from taking place and very limited powers to impose conditions on parades.
 In particular in terms of the legislation it would not be possible for the Council to prescribe what a particular procession should be comprised of.

 The legislation provides that the only considerations to which the Council shall have regard when deciding whether to prohibit the holding of a procession or impose conditions on it are: